alpiquero/Mainroad/README.md

 ### Logo

 **Mainroad** can be customized with your own logo in the site header.
 You just have to provide a `logo=path/to/your/logo.svg` stanza in your configuration file (see above).
-Mainroad will resize the logo depending on the display size of the client.
-Thus, we expect you to provide the logo in a vector format (`.svg`).
+Currently, **Mainroad** includes the image at `max-height: 80px`.
+This might change in the future, thus we expect you to provide the logo in a vector format (`.svg`).

 ## Contributing